Deploy Generated Standalone Executable Programs To Target Hardware

 _stepN

 Preemption.
-Note that the design of rt_OneStep
+The design of rt_OneStep

-disabled before rt_OneStep
+interrupts before calling rt_OneStep

-(see pseudocode above).
+overflow flag (see pseudocode above).

-are stored as local (stack) variables.
-Therefore,
+uses are stored as local stack variables, making rt_OneStep

-is reentrant.
+reentrant.
 If rt_OneStep

-reinterrupted, higher priority tasks preempt lower priority tasks.
-Upon return from
+preempt lower priority tasks.
+Upon return from interrupt, lower priority tasks resume in

-interrupt, lower priority tasks resume in the previously scheduled order.
+the previously scheduled order.

 Overrun Detection.
 Multirate rt_OneStep

-also maintains an array of timer overrun
+maintains an array of timer overrun flags.

-detects timer overrun, per task, by the same logic
+detects timer overrun, per task, by the same logic as

-as single-rate rt_OneStep
+single-rate rt_OneStep

 .